WICG/import-maps/README.md

 <script type="importmap" src="import-map.json"></script>
 ```

-Because they affect all imports, any import maps must be present and succesfully fetched before any module resolution is done.
+Because they affect all imports, any import maps must be present and successfully fetched before any module resolution is done.
 This means that module graph fetching, or any fetching of `import:` URLs, is blocked on import map fetching.

 Similarly, attempting to add a new `<script type="importmap">` after any module graph fetching, or fetching of `import:` URLs, has started, is an error.
 The import map will be ignored, and the `<script>` element will fire an error.